 Opening Hours: 10:00-17:00, Closed on Mondays.
 Free Admission.

 The Chinese Characters of “Jungmyeonjeon” (重明殿).
 If you can read Chinese, you might notice that the 2nd character “明” look slightly different from what it should look like.
 Precisely, the character “明” should have “日” as its component.
-However, character “目” was used as a component here.
+However, the character “目” was used as a component here.
 It was said that since this building was a Royal library, Go Jong purposely selected the character “目” which literally means “eyes” as an admonishment to see things clearly.

 Although admission is free for all visitors, everyone is required to change into slippers before entering the building to protect the building.
 Even glass flooring was installed to better preserve the patterned tiles.